hantsy/jakartaee10-sandbox/docs/rest.md

 }
 ```

-Create a EJB `@Singleton` bean to initialize some datas.
+Create a EJB `@Singleton` bean to initialize some sample data.

 ```java
 @Singleton